Characters Introduced in Backstroke of the West

 - Alternatively, he could mean it in the sense it's his period of being dead, which would basically mean "It's time to die".

-- Obliviously Evil: He is very surprised when he is informed that he is depraved.
+- Obliviously Evil: He's very surprised upon being informed that he's apparently depraved.

-- Our Zombies Are Different: It turns out that, despite showing no signs of it, he is a zombie, as revealed when Space General mentions that he died to settle an unspecified struggle.
+- Our Zombies Are Different: It turns out that, despite showing no signs of it, he is a zombie or some kind of lich, as revealed when Space General mentions that he died to settle an unspecified struggle.
+Alternatively, Ratio Tile might be actually Reach the Man's disciple, and as a result can use the Original Dint to come back from the brink of death.

 - Really Gets Around: In The Duplicate Offensive, Lama Su asks him if he's "Otherwise, the leading member of the Presbyterian Church fuck?"
 However, it's not until Backstroke of the West that he realizes just how depraved he is.